anhsirk0/lollypop_music_player/README.md

 ## my changes
-Added an option to add song to queue from terminal through the song id I needed this option for a rofi script i wrote to manage song on the go
+Added an option to add song to queue from terminal through the song id I needed this option for a rofi script i wrote to manage song on the go I also modified how its set title of window
+"artists1, artist2 - Lollypop" -> "title - artist1"

 P.S. this is based on an older version of Lollypop (I like two column view & its not available in newer versions)
 ### to get songs id